Defective Products can Cause Serious Chemical Burns

 In addition, in certain limited cases, the victim of a defective product may be able to recover substantial “punitive” damages that are meant to punish the responsible parties and ensure others are not burned by the same defective product in the future.

-If You Suffered a Chemical Burn in Clearwater, Call Dolman Law Group
+If You Suffered a Chemical Burn in Clearwater, Call Sibley Dolman Gipe Accident Injury Lawyers, PA

-At Dolman Law Group, we encourage our clients to seek appropriate medical attention as soon as possible for chemical burns.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we encourage our clients to seek appropriate medical attention as soon as possible for chemical burns.
 We also suggest that they consult with our team sooner than later.
 Our consultations are free, and in appropriate cases we may agree to represent clients on a contingency fee basis, in which the client pays little or none of the costs of pursuing compensation, and we collect our fee only out of any settlement or award.

-The lawyers of the Dolman Law Group’s Clearwater office are committed to helping people who have sustained chemical burn injuries from defective products recover what they are due.
+The lawyers of the Sibley Dolman Gipe Accident Injury Lawyers, PA’s Clearwater office are committed to helping people who have sustained chemical burn injuries from defective products recover what they are due.
 To schedule an appointment at no cost to you with one of our attorneys, contact us online or call our office today at (727) 451-6900.